 Most people would ask what their strengths are during a BaZi consultation and I have to be honest and say here that, sometimes, that’s really not the most important question to ask or even a relevant question to ask.
 The mistake most people make is to approach Chinese metaphysics in a very one-dimensional way as though it is just another personality test like your MBTI or Gallup strengths finder.

-I hope this blog post explains why it’s not just about your strengths, and why Chinese astrology and metaphysics is still relevant and can do an even better job than your MBTIs and most personality tests and strength finders out there.
+I hope this blog post explains why it’s not just about your strengths, and why Chinese astrology and metaphysics are still relevant and can do an even better job than your MBTIs and most personality tests and strength finders out there.

 Assessing Strengths Is Not So Straightforward

-I’ve said this time and again, but one should always remember that Chinese metaphysics cannot be approach with linear thinking and analysis cannot be carried out as though it’s a straight line.
+I’ve said this time and again, but one should always remember that Chinese metaphysics cannot be approached with linear thinking and analysis cannot be carried out as though it’s a straight line.
 Nothing in Chinese metaphysics is ever a straight line.
 The fact that the same chart can manifest in different forms in different within and outside of the same era shows this.
 I’ve always brought up the fable of how emperor Zhu Yuan Zhang hunted down the person with the same BaZi chart as he did and wanted to execute him so that no one challenges his throne, only to realize he was a bee farmer with his own ‘kingdom’.

 One idiom we always use in Chinese metaphysics is 「在天成象， 在地成形， 在人成事」so the ‘essence’ of something is already determined by the Heavens.
-In the above example, the 象，or ‘essence’, is that both Zhu Yuan Zhang and the bee farmer are meant to be rulers and kings of something.
+In the above example, the 象， or ‘essence’, is that both Zhu Yuan Zhang and the bee farmer are meant to be rulers and kings of something.
 The 在地成形 and 在人成事 determine the physical form and human element of something.
 To put it in a more relatable way: You can either be the King Of Chicken Rice and live like royalty, or you can be the Plebeian of Banking & Finance where you work in a prestigious institution and industry, but still live like a pauper.

 The above depiction of how the laws of Chinese metaphysics can manifest is the reason why, personally, I do not care what kind of profession my clients are in nor do I treat them differently because they are deemed to be in more prestigious professions.
 Chinese metaphysics really does not care about such things.